HFStudios/python-application/README.md

 # python-application

-These are the current features:
+Current features:
-1. Triangle calculator
+1. Triangle calculator - calculates type of triagle based on lengths of sides/points of triangle
 2. Calculator
 3. Dictionary
 4. Temperature converter

-We will be adding more later.
+We'll add more later.